lcary/ai-summarization-benchmarks/README.md

 under /user/.
 If the notebook server has a different version of cuda home installed, check for that via `ls /user/local/cuda*` and set that to CUDA_HOME.
 After that, restart the session on the GPU server.

-## Next Steps

- - [ ] **All Combinations**: Test all experiments on all GPU types.
-Requires purchasing additional GPU credits for the A100 experiments.
- - [ ] **Same Datasets**: The experiments were originally run on different random samples of the data.
-It would be good to standardize the experiments across different instances using the same sample, via a fixed set of articles.
- - [ ] **Larger Experiments**: The experiments were run on small samples of the data.
-It would be good to scale up the experiments to 1000 records each.
-This requires renting additional GPUs.
- - [ ] **T4 Batching Stability**: Testing with batching multiple documents per `generate` call.
-When testing this approach on the T4 instances, I frequently encountered OOM and CUDA device errors which blocked further experiments.
-Likely a larger machine is needed or more time spent configuring resource limitations and truncating prompt text to avoid OOMs is required.
- - [ ] **A100 Batching Stability**: A100 experiments experienced out of memory errors when batching on larger sets of documents.
-Additional memory cleanup is likely required to stabilize memory usage.
- - [ ] **Mistral**: Running experiments on the Mistral LLM family and compare inference time / ROGUE scores.
- - [ ] **Knowledge Distillation**: One of the most promising avenues to reducing the memory requirements of LLMs is to leverage knowledge distillation (KD), such as is done for the [Orca series](https://arxiv.org/abs/2306.02707).
-Note that KD is 2-3 orders of magnitude more expensive than simply renting a larger GPU instance, requiring significant GPU runtime for producing the training dataset from the teacher model, and dozens to hundreds of hours on many GPUs for training the student model.